romanzaikin/BurpExtension-WhatsApp-Decryption-CheckPoint/README.md

 This tool was created during our research at Checkpoint Software Technologies on Whatsapp Protocol.

-Here is the link to our blog post: <will be published soon>
+Here is the link to our blog post: https://research.checkpoint.com/fakesapp-a-vulnerability-in-whatsapp/

 The Extension: